 Between the Real & Utopia

-installation from “Between the Real and Utopia” SITE Galleries Chicago, 2017
+installation from “Between the Real and Utopia” SITE Galleries Chicago

-detail of mobile – aluminum and photographs, set in motion using 2 small office fans
+detail of mobile: aluminum triangles and photographs, set in motion using 2 small office fans, sounds of rearing to a lullaby electro track by Hypothetical Star (aka M.M.M.)

-3 videos related to the process of rearing, and perhaps preparing them for exploration
+3 videos related to the process of rearing and the preparation their child’s own exploration, silent

 Murphy’s selected works from 2015-2017 which came together in an exhibition and series of events and performances curated by Jameson Paige at the School of the Art Institute of Chicago in 2017